Moustikitos/ark-listener/README.md

 ## IOT bridge plugin

-`lystener` bundles a simple `iot` plugin.
+`lystener` bundles `iot` plugin.
 It configures a `mosquitto` server at startup and provides a simple `forward` module to send webhook data from blockchain to a specific topic. default configuration is :

 ```json
 {